fmoessbauer/drace/README.md

 *Instrumentation Parameters:*

 ```
+-c <filename>     : path to config file.
+If not set `drace.ini` is used
 -s <sampling-rate>: from the considered instructions, 1/n are actually instrumented
 --freq-only       : only instrument high-traffic code fragments
 --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock)